dominicstop/react-native-ios-context-menu/README.md

 	   // a `IconConfig` object
       icon: {
         iconType : 'SYSTEM', // indicates that we want to use SF Symbols
-        iconValue: 'folder', // the icon string of SF Symbols icon }
+        iconValue: 'folder', // the icon string of the SF Symbols icon }
     }, {
       // another `MenuAction` object item